Produce Certified Lowline Beef

-To enter into an agreement, producers must be current members of ALCA and their beef must have a minimum 50% content of pure Lowline (traceable by DNA and parent verification processes) This provides a guarantee of quality for the consumer and a product management tool (to help identify best beef producing genetics) for producers.
+To enter into an agreement, producers must be current members of ALCA and their beef must be able to be traceable by DNA and parent verification processes.
+This provides a guarantee of quality for the consumer and a product management tool (to help identify the best beef producing genetics) for producer.